 The School District's informal complaint procedure is designed to provide the Complainant with a range of options aimed at bringing about a prompt resolution of their concerns.
-Depending upon the nature of the complaint and the Complainant's wishes, informal resolution may involve, but not be limited to, one or more of the following:
+Depending upon the nature of the complaint and the wishes of the Complainant, informal resolution may involve, but not be limited to, one or more of the following:

-- A. Advising the Complainant about how to communicate concerns to the Respondent - B. Distributing a copy of Policy 2260 Nondiscrimination and Access to Equal Educational Opportunity to the individuals in the school building or office where the Respondent works or attends. - C. If both parties agree, the CO may arrange and facilitate a meeting or mediation between the Complainant and the Respondent to work out a mutual resolution.
+- A. Advising the Complainant about how to communicate concerns to the Respondent. - B. Distributing a copy of Policy 1422 Nondiscrimination and Equal Employment Opportunity to the individuals in the school building or office where the Respondent works. - C. If both parties agree, the CO may arrange and facilitate a meeting or mediation between the Complainant and the Respondent to work out a mutual resolution.

-While there are no set time limits within which an informal complaint must be resolved, the CO or designee is directed to attempt to resolve all informal complaints within fifteen (15) days of receiving the informal complaint.
+While there are no set time limits within which an informal complaint must be resolved, the CO or designee is directed to attempt to resolve all informal complaints within fifteen (15) business days of receiving the informal complaint.
 If the Complainant is dissatisfied with the informal complaint process, the Complainant may proceed to file a formal complaint.
 And, as stated above, either party may request that the informal process be terminated at any time to move to the formal complaint process.